-&lt;sup>9 For sovereigns that are members of monetary unions, we consider debt denominated in the common currency to be foreign currency for purposes of this analysis.
+11 For sovereigns that are members of monetary unions, we consider debt denominated in the common currency to be foreign currency for purposes of this analysis.

-&lt;sup>10 In the few cases involving confiscatory currency reforms where central bank data is unavailable, we develop estimates based on the ratio of currency to GDP in countries with comparable GDP per capita.
+12 In the few cases involving confiscatory currency reforms where central bank data is unavailable, we develop estimates based on the ratio of currency to GDP in countries with comparable GDP per capita.
 We note these cases in the appendix.